Living with Autism | Parenting, Advocacy & Daily Support

 Sensory overload occurs when an individual receives more sensory input than their system can handle.
 This can lead to feelings of being overwhelmed, anxious, or even in pain.
 Managing sensory overload involves identifying triggers and implementing strategies to mitigate them [3].

-These strategies can help autistic individuals manage their sensory sensitivities and reduce the risk of sensory overload.
+These strategies can help autistic children and adults manage their sensory sensitivities and reduce the risk of sensory overload.
+They also help families build creating behavioral goals for children with autism that are realistic and tied to the sensory profile rather than fighting against it.

 By understanding and implementing these coping strategies, autistic individuals can better navigate their sensory experiences and improve their overall quality of life.
-For additional information on sensory reactivity and coping mechanisms in autistic adults, see our section on is arizona a good state for autism?.
+For additional information on sensory reactivity and coping mechanisms in autistic adults, see our section on sensory reactivity below.

 Sensory Differences Across Modalities